Dara Horn: Books

 Horn released her first nonfiction book, People Love Dead Jews, in 2021.
 The title is based on a 2018 Smithsonian Magazine article by Horn that began "People love dead Jews.
 Living Jews, not so much," which is reprinted in the book as an essay titled "Everyone's (Second) Favorite Dead Jew."
-According to Yaniv Iczkovits in the New York Times, the collection of twelve essays "explore how the different ways we commemorate Jewish tragedy, how we write about the Holocaust, how the media presents antisemitic events, how we establish museums to honor Jewish heritage, how we read literature with Jewish protagonists and even how we praise the "righteous among the nations" (those who saved Jews during the war), are all distractions from the main issue, which is the very concrete, specific death of Jews."
+According to Yaniv Iczkovits in the New York Times, the collection of twelve essays "explore how the different ways we commemorate Jewish tragedy, how we write about the Holocaust, how the media presents antisemitic events, how we establish museums to honor Jewish heritage, how we read literature with Jewish protagonists and even how we praise the ‘righteous among the nations’ (those who saved Jews during the war), are all distractions from the main issue, which is the very concrete, specific death of Jews."
 Writing in the Wall Street Journal, Martin Peretz said, "This is a beautiful book, and in its particular genre—nonfiction meditations on the murder of Jews, particularly in the Holocaust, and the place of the dead in the American imagination—it can have few rivals.
 In fact, I can't think of any."

 People Love Dead Jews was a finalist for the 2021 Kirkus Prize in nonfiction.
 The New York Times listed it as one of the 100 Notable books of 2021, and Publishers Weekly listed it in the top 20 books of the year.
 Tablet magazine produced a companion podcast, Adventures With Dead Jews, hosted by Horn, where she explores topics in Jewish history that didn't make it into the book.

+Her second non-fiction book is "The Final Solution to the Jewish Question: A Love Story for the Living," which explores Holocaust education, American Jews' "Golden Age," antisemitism and antizionism, and the relationship of non-Jews with Jews.

+Advocacy

+Horn founded the Tell Institute to tell the story of the Jewish people, that "Jews are among the first groups in history to stand up to tyranny, and to this day they continue to do so."
+The institute employs educators who write lesson plans and teacher trainings about "the groundbreaking ideas of Jewish civilization that continue to shape Jewish communities as well as the broader world".

+Views

+At a March 2026 panel in New York City, Horn argued that the fight against antisemitism "had failed" and that "almost every mass educational effort that we call fighting antisemitism...has involved erasing who Jews are."
+She added, "There is no point in fighting antisemitism, if we don't know what we're fighting for."
+She worried that too little Jewish communal effort has focused on Jewish knowledge, identity, education.